 Since our living room is on the smaller side, having a fireplace, two large windows, and a pass-through to the dining area made it feel way too busy and off-balanced.

 As well, the space between the window and arched opening left very little room for hanging art above the sofa.
-So, we closed it up using drywall and painted the whole room a soft greige.
+So, we closed it up using drywall, then finished the whole room off with a soft greige paint colour.

 Immediately, the space looked more cohesive and cozy, but the blockage of light that once flowed into the space left it feeling a bit dark.

 To address the problem, I started looking for wall art pieces that were light and airy to brighten that corner of the room.

 As with many decor projects, I looked for wall art inspiration on Pinterest and discovered a few prints I liked from Minted.
 After being on their site for a short while, I’d added far more options to my favourites section than I needed.
 That’s how it goes with decorating most of the time, isn’t it?
 Either you can’t find what you want or you’re overwhelmed by too much good stuff making it difficult to narrow it down.